A case study on how I secured two WordPress websites for a multinational bank, from start to finish.

 Security Strategy: Prevention and Detection/Recovery

 Detection/Recovery is emergency planning for the worst-case scenario.
-If despite all your efforts your site still gets hacked, how will you detect it?
-And how will you minimise the risks of reputation damage and more, and get the site cleaned up and back in business as quickly as possible?
+If, despite all your efforts, your site still gets hacked, how will you detect it?
+And how will you minimize the risks of reputation damage and more, and get the site cleaned up and back in business as quickly as possible?

 DNS, Server, and Application Level Security